 In section one of our Report, we provide a comparative legal analysis of key national jurisdictions that have already formally recognised Rights for Nature in their legislations, constitutions and judicial cases, as well as the rationale for doing so.
 Whether driven by traditional deep-rooted connections with the natural world or the strong influence of indigenous populations, it is undeniable how those countries, by considering Nature as a living entity capable of being represented before courts, have pushed the boundaries towards Sustainable Development one significant step further.
 Notwithstanding their own unique national characteristics, those examples all also support the conclusion that a safe, clean and healthy environment represents a pillar in the enjoyment of fundamental Human Rights, as also recently acknowledged by the UN Special Rapporteur on Human Rights and the Environment, John Knox.

-It is important to stress, however, that our intention in publishing this Report is not to conclude that nature recognitions are an end point in themselves, nor to suggest that operationalising rights for Nature is completely straightforward.
+It is important to stress, however, that our intention in publishing this Report is not to conclude that nature recognitions are an end-point in themselves, nor to suggest that operationalising rights for Nature is completely straightforward.
 Indeed, we acknowledge the challenges that the jurisdictions we have studied have encountered in giving Nature a real voice and the ongoing importance of regulatory frameworks and controls which actualise Nature protections.
-And while mass-scale mineral exploitation, failures in enforcement and continuing environmental contaminations still persist also in these same praised countries, we rather suggest that these are the consequence of piecemeal approaches; as opposed to being an intrinsic flaw in the concept of Rights of and for Nature.
+And, while mass-scale mineral exploitation, failures in enforcement and continuing environmental contaminations still persist also in these same praised countries, we rather suggest that these are the consequence of piecemeal approaches; as opposed to being an intrinsic flaw in the concept of Rights of and for Nature.
+(For example, many of those jurisdictions do not yet have the detailed regulatory laws also needed to actualise rights-based protections).
 Moreover, we do not believe that the challenges in implementing a Rights-based approach are insurmountable, particularly when taking a holistic vision in their development.

 We further provide some examples of how Nature Rights have in practice been implemented in other jurisdictions (for example via Nature Ombudspersons) and also analogies from other legal fields where procedural mechanisms have been developed to successfully overcome the practical difficulty of where a claimant is unable to physically represent itself in administrative and court proceedings.
 It is important to stress that this problematique is not unique to Nature Rights.
 For example, the revolutionary figure of the curator ad litem was developed for children who lack legal capacity.
 In this latter case, this too required to overcome major cultural resistance to the opening up of court procedures to these parties.
 What was once viewed as revolutionary is now mainstream.